-It is with sadness that we learn about the passing Eddie aged 91 on 5th September 2015, our sincere condolences go out to his family, friends and former colleagues.
+Sadly Eddie passed away aged 91 on 5th September 2015, our sincere condolences go out to his family, friends and former colleagues.
 Eddie's service was held on 22nd September at the Surrey & Sussex Crematorium.

 Eddie had a long career and a snapshot of that is remembered here.

 Eddie in later years and also as a young airman flying Lancasters in World War II

 Eddie's flying career spanned 45 years and it all started when, as a young man aged 20, he qualified as an Avro Lancaster pilot with the Royal Air Force.